Ultimate guide to travel vaccinations

 Hepatitis A

-The Hepatitis A vaccine is recommended when travelling to countries with poor hygiene and sanitation, such as:
+The hepatitis A vaccine is recommended when travelling to certain countries that may have areas with poor hygiene and sanitation, such as:

 • Sub-Saharan Africa